 Our UK Regions

-In this section you will find information on work carried out by the College and members in the England, Northern Ireland, Scotland and Wales regions.
-Each of our larger regions is governed by its own regional council, and within England, there are a smaller subset of English regions, each headed up by a regional advisor.
+In this section, you will find information on work carried out by the College and our members in England, Northern Ireland, Scotland and Wales.
+Each devolved nation is governed by its own regional council and, within England, there are a smaller subset of English regions, each headed up by a regional advisor.

 Northern Ireland, Scotland and Wales